serggoro/online-coding-interview-app/README.md

 docker rm interview-app
 ```

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment:

+- **Automated Testing:** On every push to the `main` branch, all backend and frontend tests are run automatically.
+- **Conditional Deployment:** The app is redeployed to [Render](https://render.com/) **only if all tests pass**.
+- **Secrets Required:**
+  - You must configure the GitHub secret `RENDER_DEPLOY_HOOK_URL` with your Render deploy hook URL.
+This is used to trigger deployments securely.

+**Workflow summary:**
+- Installs dependencies for both `/server` (Node.js backend) and `/client` (React frontend).
+- Runs all tests using the existing test scripts.
+- If all tests succeed, triggers a deployment to Render using the deploy hook URL stored in the secret.

+See `.github/workflows/ci-cd.yml` for details.

 ## Future Work

 - [ ] Additional language support (TypeScript, Java, C++, C#, Go, Rust, etc.)